 - Loose bowel movements (diarrhea) more than 3 times a day, or diarrhea with weakness or feeling lightheaded

 - Severe swelling of your arms, hands, legs or feet

 Call your doctor or nurse as soon as possible if you have any of these symptoms:

 - Numbness or tingling of your palms or soles of your feet, if they become painful, swollen or develop blisters.

 - Swelling in your legs, ankles or feet

 - No bowel movement for 3 days or if you feel uncomfortable

-- Persistent loss of appetite or weight loss of 5 pounds or more
+- Lasting loss of appetite or weight loss of 5 pounds or more

 - Extreme fatigue or weakness that interferes with daily activities.